AmadeusWebClients/globalconcerns/programs/creativity-centre/home.md

 <!--more-->

-The land for the Centre was purchased with with funds raised in 2011 by friends of GCI who organized a Golf Tournament in Bangalore.
+The land for the Centre was purchased with funds raised in 2011 by friends of GCI who organized a Golf Tournament in Bangalore.
 In 2018 the Southern Lodge of Freemasons stepped up with the funds needed for constructing the building itself.

 Basis Education Foundation (Basis) funded doors, windows, electrical wiring, and sanitary fittings on the first floor.